-1. Hold the QUALICHECK Opener/Adapter with the QC ampoule and lift the inlet handle to the syringe position.
+- Hold the QUALICHECK Opener/Adapter with the QC ampoule and tap the Syringe button. - The analyzer opens the inlet.

-- 2. Tap the Ampoule QC button. - 3.
+2. Tap the Ampoule QC button. - 3.
 Turn the QUALICHECK Opener/Adapter with the ampoule so the Radiometer logo faces upwards. - 4.
-Put the QUALICHECK Opener/Adapter with the ampoule over the inlet gasket.

-5. Push the QUALICHECK Opener/Adapter with the ampoule into the analyzer as far as it will go and hold it there.
+Put the QUALICHECK Opener/Adapter with the ampoule over the inlet gasket. - 5.
+Push the QUALICHECK Opener/Adapter with the ampoule into the analyzer as far as it will go and hold it there.